gorse-io/docs/src/ch01-03-config.md

 ## `[recommend]`

+Configuratios under `[recommend]` are used to define behaviors of recommendation.

 | Key | Type | Default | Description |
 |-|-|-|-|
 | `popular_window` | integer | `180` | Time window of popular items in days |